Funding opportunity

 • benchmarking of algorithms, code, and workflows before applying for larger AI Research Resource (AIRR) opportunities

-Each project can access up to 10,000 graphics processing unit (GPU) hours on the Isambard-AI and Dawn supercomputers, to be used within three months.
+Each successful project will be awarded up to 10,000 graphics processing unit (GPU) hours on the Isambard-AI and Dawn supercomputers, to be used within three months of project start.
 No funding is provided.

 Who can apply